techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ### Set the Service level threshold

-_This feature is in public preview._
+_This feature is in private preview._

 Service level measures the efficiency and responsiveness to incoming customer requests within a specific Service level threshold.